 If you’ve never been to the Big Apple before and are feeling a bit lost on what to see in New York City in 3 days, we recommend buying the New York CityPASS, as it will give you access to some of the most popular things to see in town at heavily discounted rates.

-So without further ado, here is our perfect 3 days in New York City itinerary to help you get the most out of your next trip to the city that never sleeps.
+So without further ado, here is our perfect 3 days in New York City itinerary and travel tips to help you get the most out of your first trip to the city that never sleeps.

 Day 1 – Morning